kaangiray26/forte/README.md

 # Getting started

 forte is a self-hosted music platform.
 You can either **connect to a forte server** or **create your own server** for your friends & family.
-However, it is also very convenient to use forte on your local machine as a **standalone music player**.
+However, it is also very convenient to use forte on your local machine as a **stand-alone music player**.
 Follow this guide to learn how to connect and how to build your own forte server.

 ### Using forte
 If you know a forte server and just want to connect to use the service, go to https://forte.buzl.uk.
 The webpage is hosted with GitHub pages and uses the latest forte version.
 Therefore, this is the **recommended way** to access forte services.